Bruce Eugene

-Bruce Eugene (born June 20, 1982) is a former American football quarterback who is currently a college football coach.
+Bruce Eugene (born June 20, 1982) is an American former football quarterback.
 He played college football for and graduated from Grambling State University.
+He is currently a college football coach.

 College career

 Standing six feet (1.83 m) tall, and weighing over 260 lb Eugene was given the nickname "Round Mound of Touchdown".
 He was much heavier than the typical quarterback, but proved to be exceptionally quick and agile for a man his size.
 He was also a very accurate passer, and was rated one of the top players in Division I-AA college football.

 Injured in the first game of the 2004 season, Eugene sat out the entire remainder of the year.
 He received a sixth year of eligibility from the NCAA.

 Eugene was a three-time finalist for the coveted Walter Payton Award, which is given annually to I-AA's top football player (the equivalent of the Heisman Trophy in Division I-A).
 In 2003, he threw for 3,805 yards with 34 TD vs 13 INT.
 He also ran for 412 yards with 6 TD.
 He followed that up with an amazing performance during the 2005 season throwing for 4,408 yards with 56 TD vs 6 INT while running for an additional 157 yards and 3 TD.

 At the NFL combine, Eugene recorded a score of 41 on the Wonderlic test, one of the highest ever.